helix-bridge/helix-ui/README.md

 Adjust the Bridge's second and third type parameters. <b>ChainConfig</b> is just a base type.
 You can find all supported chain types at <b>packages/shared/model/network/config.ts</b>

 Implement the methods needed for the generated bridge class, this should be your main job.

+### Step-5: Complete record detail page

+If the bridge that you created is helix type, you will find a new record file created `pages/records/helix/[BRIDGE_NAME]/[id].tsx`, check and update the transfer process.

+For other types of bridges, you can skip this step.